OCTOBER 15-17, 2026

 Schedule

-The main conference will open at 7:00 pm on Thursday, October 15th, and wrap up around noon on Saturday, October 17th.
-We're also excited to offer a pre-conference workshop for pastors and church leaders and a post-conference workshop for parents of LGBTQ+ individuals.
+Check-in opens at Noon on Thursday, October 15th and the opening session begins at 7:00 pm!
+The conference wraps up on Saturday, October 17th.
+We're also excited to offer a pre-conference workshop for pastors and church leaders and post-conference workshops—one for parents of LGBTQ+ individuals, and one on the future of missions from an LGBTQ-affirming perspective.

 Thursday, October 15